DrZFCT/DrZFCT.github.io/_posts/2024-05-05-estimators.markdown

 ---

+In this article, I breifly review the theory of point estimation.

 Let $X = (X_1, \cdots , X_n)$ be a sample from a population
 $\PP_\theta \in \cP$, where $\theta \in \Theta$.
 An estimator of $\gamma(\theta)$ is a measurable function from the range of $X$ to $\gamma(\Theta)$.